2021 Portuguese presidential election

-The 2021 presidential election was held in Portugal on 24 January.
+Presidential elections were held in Portugal on 24 January 2021.
 The incumbent President, Marcelo Rebelo de Sousa, was reelected for a second term.

-The election was held during the COVID-19 pandemic, and Portugal was under a lockdown as of election day.
-President Marcelo Rebelo de Sousa was reelected by a landslide, winning 60.7% of the votes.
+The elections were held during the COVID-19 pandemic, and Portugal was under a lockdown as of election day.
+President Marcelo Rebelo de Sousa was reelected by a landslide, winning 60.7 percent of the votes.
 He won every district in the country and all 308 municipalities, a result which happened for the first time ever in Portuguese democracy; he won 3,083 parishes out of 3,092.
-The election also marked the rise of right-wing candidate André Ventura, leader of CHEGA, who polled 3rd with almost 12% of the votes.
-In second place, former MEP and Ambassador Ana Gomes was able to win 13% of the votes, the best result ever for a female candidate in a presidential election.
-The rest of candidates did not receive above 5% each.
+The election also marked the rise of right-wing candidate André Ventura, leader of CHEGA, who polled 3rd with almost 12 percent of the votes.
+In second place, former MEP and Ambassador Ana Gomes was able to win 13 percent of the votes, the best result ever for a female candidate in a presidential election.
+As in the 2016 elections, the Socialist Party (PS) did not officially endorse any candidate, despite Ana Gomes being a PS member.
+The rest of candidates did not receive above 5 percent each.

-Overall turnout in this election fell to 39.3%, a drop of 9 percentage points, mainly due to the automatic registration of overseas voters; this practice increased the number of registered voters to almost 11 million.
-In Portugal alone, turnout stood at 45.45%, a decrease of 4.6 percentage points when compared to the 2016 election.
+Voter turnout fell to 39 percent, a drop of nine percentage points, mainly due to the automatic registration of overseas voters; this practice increased the number of registered voters to almost 11 million.
+In Portugal alone, turnout stood at 45.45 percent, a decrease of 4.6 percentage points compared to 2016.
 This was the lowest drop in turnout in an election with an incumbent running since 1980.

 Background

-Marcelo Rebelo de Sousa was elected in 2016 with 52% of the votes on the first round.
+Marcelo Rebelo de Sousa was elected in 2016 with 52.00% of the votes on the first round.
 He took the oath of office on 9 March 2016 and has been in cohabitation with Socialist Prime Minister António Costa since then.

 In Portugal, the president is the head of state and has mostly ceremonial powers.
 However, the president does have some political influence, and can dissolve the Parliament of Portugal if a crisis occurs.
 The president's official residence is the Belém Palace in Lisbon.

+During his first term, Marcelo Rebelo de Sousa was very popular according to polling.

 Electoral system

 Under Portuguese law, a candidate must receive a majority of votes (50% plus one vote) to be elected.
 If no candidate achieved a majority in the first round, a runoff election (i.e., second round, held between the two candidates who received the most votes in the first round) should be held.

-In order to stand for election, each candidate must gather 7,500 signatures of support one month before the election and submit them to the Constitutional Court of Portugal.
+In order to stand for election, candidates must be of Portuguese origin and over 35 years old, gather 7,500 signatures of support one month before the election and submit them to the Constitutional Court of Portugal.
 The Constitutional Court then certifies the candidacies which meet the requirements to appear on the ballot.
 The highest number of candidacies ever accepted was ten in 2016.